MTTGIT19/MTTGIT19/README.md

 Take a look around or feel free to contact me via LinkedIn.
 I post anything from scripts to personal work or Master's projects.

 I've been building computers since I was little but I'm interested in most things IT.
 Here's a bit of what I'm currently working on:
-- Preparing for the OSCP.
-Lots of hands-on penetration testing and report writing (Obsidian is great for note taking).
+- Preparing for a hands-on hacking cert.
+Currently leaning towards the eJPT.
+- Taking excessive notes of all the things (https://obsidian.md :+1:)
 - Writing Python scripts to make my life easier.
 - Malware analysis and breaking my computer.